Arksine/moonraker/docs/configuration.md

 #   This overrides the refresh_interval set in the primary [update_manager]
 #   section.
 virtualenv:
-#   Path to the virtual enviromnent containing the python application.
+#   Path to the virtual environment containing the python application.
 project_name:
 #   Name of the python project as listed in the python package index.
 If
 #   the packaged is sourced from GitHub, this will be the name of the project
 #   specified in the build.
 Optional "extras" may be added, see the tip
-#   follwing this example for details.
+#   following this example for details.
 The default is the name specified by the
 #   configuration section.
 primary_branch:
 #   For packages sourced from GitHub, this option may be used to specify the